dumbmatter/fakeIndexedDB/README.md

 Functionally, it works exactly like IndexedDB except data is not persisted to disk.

-The easiest way to use it is to import `fake-indexeddb/auto`, which will put all the IndexedDB variables in the global scope:
+The easiest way to use it is to import `fake-indexeddb/auto`, which will put all the IndexedDB variables in the global scope.
+(Both `import` and `require` are supported, use whichever you like, but the examples here are all `import`.)

 ```js
 import "fake-indexeddb/auto";